mantidproject/documents/Design/Documentation/Documentation.md

 ### Custom Directives
 Here we outline the extra directives that will be required to generate the algorithm documentation.
-Assuming the algorithm is *Rebin*, the documentation file would look like:
+Assuming the algorithm is *Rebin*, the file will be called `Rebin-v1.rst`, where the version `1` is the version.
+The file itself would look like:

     .. algorithm::